Exhibit 1, 242 FW 2

 (e) Monographs, International Agency for Research on Cancer, Latest Edition.

-G. Material Safety Data Sheet (MSDS) and Safety Data Sheet (SDS).
-MSDSs and SDSs (we refer to them collectively in this plan as “MSDSs”) provide invaluable information about health risks, safety precautions, first aid procedures, and other information on various chemical products.
+G. Safety Data Sheet (SDS) and Material Safety Data Sheet (MSDS).
+SDSs and MSDSs provide invaluable information about health risks, safety precautions, first aid procedures, and other information on various chemical products.

 H. Physical Hazards.

 Table 1: Examples of Physical Hazards